deluxebrain/ansible-role-python/README.md

 make sync
 ```

-### Selected make targets

-The following make targets relate to the development envrironment and process:

-- `install`: create virtual environment and install development dependencies
-- `compile`: reconcile requirements.txt file against any changes to the requirements.in file
-- `sync`: reconcile the virtual environment against any changes to the requirements.txt file

 ## Role usage

 The following is an overview of the components installed and managed through the role.